bedrockio/bedrock-core/services/api/README.md

 All information in `src/routes/__openapi__` is exposed through the API and used by the Markdown-powered documentation portal in `/services/web/src/docs`.

 See [../../services/web](../../services/web) for more info on customizing documentation.

+## Multi factor authentication

+By default multi factor authentication with a authenticator app (1password, lastpassword etc) works out of the box, but for sms verification you have to have a [Twilio](https://www.twilio.com/) account.

+In Twilio you need to create an account, that will generate the (TWILIO_ACCOUNT_SID and TWILIO_AUTH_TOKEN) to get TWILIO_MESSAGING_SERVICE_SID you have to create a [messaging service](https://support.twilio.com/hc/en-us/articles/223181308-Getting-started-with-Messaging-Services).

+To disable mfa: Update the login endpoint to not check for `mfa.requireChallenge`